waptik/zzeleznick-youtube-summary/README.md

-## YouTube Transcript
+## 🦕 YouTube Summarizer

-Fetch the YouTube Transcript from a given youtube video url
+Create a short summary from a YouTube video.

-Adapted from https://www.npmjs.com/package/youtube-transcript for deno
+Built with Deno 🦕.